-This last example is very similar to the first one except that the 3D motion is represented by a projective 3×4 camera matrix P with 11 independent parameters $\mathbf{p} = [p_1 p_2 \dots p{11}]^T$.
-The 2D warp parameters μ are related to \mathbf{p} ,:
+This last example is very similar to the first one except that the 3D motion is represented by a projective $3 \times 4$ camera matrix P with 11 independent parameters $\mathbf{p} = [p_1 p_2 \dots p{11}]^T$ .
+The 2D warp parameters $\mu$ are related to $\mathbf{p}$ ,:

-$$\mu(\mathbf{p}) = \mathbf{y}{0k} - P\mathbf{Y}k \tag{20}$$
+$$\mu(\mathbf{p}) = \mathbf{y}{0k} - P\mathbf{Y}k \tag{21}$$

-The translational warp is given by equation 14.
+The translational warp is given by Eq.
+15.

-This model presents difficulties in calculating a unique and numerically stable inverse of the 3D motion, as required in equation 5.
-To avoid this problem, while we still compute a global motion update $\Delta \mathbf{p}$ we instead update each warp independently as in equation 6.
-This solution is closer to the original SSD tracking algorithm [10, 9] and, as demonstrated by the experimental results, performs worse than our new algorithm described in Section 2, but still better than the simple unconstrained image plane SSD tacker.
+This model presents diffucilties in calculating a unique and numerically stable inverse of the 3D motion, as required in Eq.5.
+To avoid this problem, while we still compute a global motion update $\Delta \mathbf{p}$ instead we update each warp independently as in Eq.
+6. This solution is closer to the original SSD tracking algorithm [9,8] and, as demonstrated by the experimental results, performs worse that our new algorithm described in Section 2, but still better than the simple unconstrined SSD tacker.

-4 Tracking system and model acquisition
+4 Tracking system and model aquisition

-We incorporated the proposed 3D tracking algorithm is a system that first initializes the 3D model from 2D image tracking over a limited motion in an initial video segment and then switches to track and refine the model using 3D model based tracking.
+We incorporated the proposed 3D tracking algorithm is a system that initializes the model from 2D image tracking over a limited motion in an initial video segment and then switches to track and refine the model using 3D model based tracking.
 The main steps in the implemented method are:

-- 1. Several salient surface patches are selected in a non-planar configuration from a scene image and tracked in about 100 frames using standard (image-plane) SSD trackers as in [10, 9]. - 2.
-From the tracked points a 3D model is computed using structure from motion and the stratified uncalibrated approach [14] (projective reconstruction that is upgraded to a metric structure using automatic self-calibration).
+- 1. Several salient surface patches are selected in a non-planar configuration from a scene image and tracked in about 100 frames using standard (planar) SSD trackers as in [9,8]. - 2.
+From the tracked points a 3D model is computed using structure from motion and the stratified uncalibrated approach [13] (projective reconstruction that is upgraded to a metric structure using automatic self-calibration).
 There are several well known estimation algorithms to recover the projective structure and motion of a scene using the fundamental matrix (2 views), the trilinear tensor (3 views) or multi view tensors for more than 3 views.
-In our system we used the method developed by Urban et all [15] that estimates the trilinear tensors for triplets of views and then recovers epipoles from adjoining tensors.
+In our system we used the method developed by Urban et all [14] that estimates the trilinear tensors for triplets of views and then recovers epipoles from adjoining tensors.
 The projection matrices are computed at once using the recovered epipoles.
 New views are integrated through the trilinear tensor between the new and two previous views.
-Assuming that the cameras have zero skew and aspect ratio ($a_u = a_v$ and s = 0) and the principal point (u_c, v_c) is approximately known, the Euclidean projections is recovered using self-calibration [16].
-There is still an absolute scale ambiguity that cannot be recovered without additional metric scene measurements, but since this scale remains fixed over a video sequence, we can use a 6DOF Euclidean motion model for tracking between frames.
+Assuming that the cameras have zero skew and aspect ratio $(a_u = a_v \text{ and } s = 0)$ and the principal point $(u_c, v_c)$ is approximately known, the Euclidean projections is recovered using self-calibration [15].
+There is still an absolute scale ambiguity that cannot be recovered without additional metric scene measurements, but since this scale remains fixed over the sequence, we can use a 6DOF Euclidean motion model for tracking between frames. - 3.
+The 3D model is related to the start frame of 3D tracking using the 2D tracked points $\mathbf{y}i$ and camera matrix computed using resection (non-linear